alliedvision/VmbPy/README.md

         python -m pip install .

-Installation with optional Numpy/OpenCV export
+Installation with optional Numpy and OpenCV export
 ---------------
 Execute the following command:

         python -m pip install .[numpy-export,opencv-export]

-For ARM users only: If installation of "opencv-export" fails, pip is not able to install "opencv-python" for ARM - Platforms.
-This is a known issue on embedded ARM-Boards.
+ARM users only: If installation of "opencv-export" fails, pip is not able to install "opencv-python" for ARM boards.
+This is a known issue on ARM boards.
-If you are affected by this, install VimbaPython without optional dependencies and try to install OpenCV in a different way (e.g. with your operating systems packet manager).
+If you are affected by this, install VimbaPython without optional dependencies and try to install OpenCV in a different way (for example, with your operating system's packet manager).
 The OpenCV installation can be verified by running the example "Examples/asychronous_grab_opencv.py".

-Installation with optional test support.
+Installation with optional test support
 ---------------
 Execute the following command:

         python -m pip install .[test]

-Running Examples
+Running the examples
 ===============
-After installing VimbaPython all examples can be directly executed.
-The following example prints basic information on all connected cameras:
+After installing VimbaPython, all examples can be directly executed.
+The following example prints a list of all connected cameras:

         python Examples/list_cameras.py

-Running Tests
+Running tests
 ===============
-VimbaPythons tests are divided into unittests and multiple static test tools.
+VimbaPython's tests are divided into unit tests and multiple static test tools.
 These tests are configured and executed by the script 'run_tests.py' in the VimbaPython root directory.

-The unittests are divided into three testsuites:
+The unit tests are divided into three test suites:
-1. The testsuite 'basic' does not require a connected camera.
+1. The test suite 'basic' does not require a connected camera.
 It can be run on any system.
-2. The testsuite 'real_cam' contains tests that require a connected camera.
+2. The test suite 'real_cam' contains tests that require a connected camera.
-   To execute these tests a camera id must be specified.
-The Vimbaviewer can be used to obtain the Camera Id of any connected camera.
+   To execute these tests, specify a camera ID.
+You can use the list_cameras example or Vimba Viewer to obtain the Camera ID of any connected Allied Vision camera.
 3. The testsuite 'all' contains all tests from 'basic' and 'real_cam'.
-Since 'real_cam' is used, a camera id must be specified.
+Since 'real_cam' is used, a camera ID must be specified.

 The test results are either printed to the command line or can be exported in junit format.
 If the test results are exported in junit format, the results are stored in 'Test_Reports' after test execution.
-The following examples show to run all possible test configurations.
+The following examples show how to run all possible test configurations.

-Running testssuite 'basic' with console output:
+Running test suite 'basic' with console output:

         python run_tests.py test -s basic

-Running testssuite 'basic' with junit export:
+Running test suite 'basic' with junit export:

         python run_tests.py test_junit -s basic

-Running testssuite 'real_cam' with console output:
+Running test suite 'real_cam' with console output:

         python run_tests.py test -s real_cam -c <CAMERA_ID>

-Running testssuite 'real_cam' with junit export:
+Running test suite 'real_cam' with junit export:

         python run_tests.py test_junit -s real_cam -c <CAMERA_ID>

-Running testssuite 'all' with console output:
+Running test suite 'all' with console output:

         python run_tests.py test -s all -c <CAMERA_ID>

-Running testssuite 'all' with junit export:
+Running test suite 'all' with junit export:

         python run_tests.py test_junit -s all -c <CAMERA_ID>